News

 Artist led, you will be guided through this process to create your own ‘Pavuk’ to take away at the end of the workshop and hang up in your home!

-Use this Eventbrite link to sign up to secure your space.
 A limited number of drop-in places will also be available on the day and allocated on a first-come, first-served basis.
-Children from age 10 -11 must be accompanied by an adult, and this adult is included within the same booking (no additional ticket required).

 This Ukrainian Straw Spider Workshop and European Communities Day has been made possible thanks to #NationalLottery players.